nickeldan/reap/README.rst

 :Author: Daniel Walker
 :Version: 0.0.1

-*"“We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris.”* - Larry Wall
+*"We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris.”* - Larry Wall

 Overview
 ========